 Dealing with your child’s emotional health and wellbeing can be a difficult task to manage and at times you might need help.

 If you are worried about your child’s emotional health and wellbeing use the parents and carers section to find advice and helpful information about finding ways to cope with your child’s feelings and behaviour/mental health problems.

-Devon Partnership Trust’s Depression and Anxiety Service is a free, confidential, NHS talking therapy service for adults, offering effective treatments and therapies, including Cognitive Behavioural Therapy (CBT).
+Devon Partnership Trust’s TALKWORKS is a free, confidential, NHS talking therapy service for adults, offering effective treatments and therapies, including Cognitive Behavioural Therapy (CBT).

 Torbay Domestic Abuse Service (TDAS) provides support for men, women and children in Torbay who need advice and protection from domestic abuse.

 Pregnancy can be a very exciting and happy time, but it can also be overwhelming.
 Lots of things can change when you have a baby such as careers put on hold, financial strains and relationship problems.
 If you have had in the past, or now have, severe mental health problems, you are more likely to become ill during pregnancy or in the first year after giving birth than at other times in your life.
 Around 10% of pregnant women experience feelings such as anxiety, low mood, unhappiness, and anger which are hard to shift.
 If these emotions last longer than two weeks and interfere with your ability to enjoy life and complete normal day to day activities, you may be experiencing antenatal or postnatal depression.
 Depression during and after pregnancy can vary from mild to severe and can affect women in different ways.
 Please speak to your midwives, health visitor or GP if you are concerned.

 - Mental Health Services in Torbay (including Perinatal mental health team): 01803 396590

 - The NHS website – Mental health problems and pregnancy